Bawrer/Intro_to_python/README.md

 5. Optional documentation string (docstring) to describe what the function does.
 6. One or more valid python statements that make up the function body.
 Statements must have same indentation level (usually 4 spaces).
 7. An optional return statement to return a value from the function.

+# Function Call

+Once we have defined a function, we can call it from another function, program or even the Python prompt.
+To call a function we simply type the function name with appropriate parameters

+>>> greet('Five stars')
+  Hello, Five stars.
+Good morning!
+## How Function works in Python?